-- .
-If the unit alarms and you are not testing the unit, it is warning you of a potentially dangerous situation that requires your immediate attention.
+- If the unit alarms and you are not testing the unit, it is warning you of a potentially dangerous situation that requires your immediate attention.
 NEVER ignore any alarm.
-Ignoring the alarm may result in injury or death. - · Never disconnect the AC power to quiet an unwanted alarm.
-Disconnecting the power disables the Alarm so it cannot sense smoke.
+Ignoring the alarm may result in injury or death - Never remove the battery to quiet an unwanted alarm.
+Removing the battery disables the Alarm so it cannot sense smoke.
 This will remove your protection.
 Instead, open a window or fan the smoke away from the unit.
-The Alarm will reset automatically. - If the unit alarms get everyone out of the house immediately.
+The Alarm will reset automatically.